master-of-zen/Av1an/site/src/Cli/encoding.md

 		These parameters are for the encoder binary directly, so the ffmpeg syntax cannot be used.
 For example, CRF is specified in ffmpeg via "-crf <crf>", but the x264 binary takes this value with double dashes, as in "--crf <crf>".
 See the --help output of each encoder for a list of valid options.
+This list of parameters will be merged into Av1an's default set of encoder parameters.

 -p, --passes <PASSES>
 		Number of encoder passes